ebylmz/GTUCAD/README.md

 TESTING & EXAMPLES
 ---------------------
 All the codes are tested with an application called Evince, so we strongly suggest using Evince to see the result of tests.
+Also the result of tests are given in folder called examples.

 After compilation, the library, execute the produced executable file called test.
 After execution there will be produced outputs as file